-For lower output ripple voltage across the entire operating temperature range, X5R or X7R dielectric type of ceramic, or other low ESR tantalum or aluminum electrolytic capacitors are recommended to be used as output capacitors.
+For lower output ripple voltage across the entire operating temperature range, X5R or X7R dielectric type of ceramic, or other low ESR tantalum capacitor or aluminum electrolytic capacitor may also be used as output capacitors.

-In a buck converter, output capacitor current is continuous.
-The RMS current of output capacitor is decided by the peak to peak inductor ripple current.
+In a buck converter, the output capacitor current is continuous.
+The RMS current of output capacitor is decided by the peak-to-peak inductor ripple current.
 It can be calculated by: